 Preparing to regrout bathroom tiles

-Of course, before regrouting bathroom tiles, it's a good idea to prepare your bathroom beforehand.
+Of course, when regrouting bathroom tiles, it's a good idea to prepare your bathroom beforehand.
 Move items like toiletries, bath mats and towels out of the room and put dust sheets over any surfaces, especially baths or shower enclosures.
 If your bathroom has a window, open it to ventilate your space.
 You may wish to wipe down your bathroom tiles before beginning the process.

 Preparing to regrout kitchen tiles

 As a space in which you prepare meals, it's always best to move any food, crockery, glassware or cooking utensils away from your room before regrouting your kitchen tiles.
 Put dust sheets down to help protect surfaces like worktops, sinks or hobs.
 Ventilate your kitchen by opening a window.
-To keep things extra clean, give your kitchen tiles a quick wipe down beforehand.
+To keep things extra clean, give your kitchen tiles a quick wipe-down beforehand.

 More DIY and tiling advice